fbartels/cloudron-drone-app/README.md

 Run the Drone server on Cloudron and the agents locally.

-I am using this setup together with a Gitea running on the same Cloudron installation.
+I use this setup together with a Gitea running on the same Cloudron installation.

-## What is Sponsorware?

-This project is published as Sponsorware.
-Which means it is (at first) only available for those that sponsor my work (for example [on Github](https://github.com/sponsors/fbartels)) and therefore allow me to spent time on it.
-I have collected some thoughs on [Sponsorware on my blog](https://blog.9wd.eu/posts/sponsorware/).

 ## Requirements

-- `docker-compose` (on the system where you want to run the agent)
+- `docker compose` (on the system you want to run the agent on)
 - `git`
 - `jq`
 - `make`